 Installation in the Wallonia-Brussels Federation

 ULYSSE Incentive Grant for Mobility in Scientific Research - MISU

-The objective of the MISU funding is to encourage highly qualified Belgian and foreign researchers who are currently pursuing a scientific career abroad to come and develop it at a WBF university.
+The objective of the MISU funding is to encourage highly-qualified Belgian and foreign researchers who have a scientific research activity and are paid abroad to come and pursue their career in a WBF university.